These are the 13 Longest Flights You Can Take in the World

 Alena Ozerova/Adobe teenage girl travelling by airplane

-Some even longer flights are in the planning stages to launch in the coming months and years, such as Auckland to New York City.
-Just be ready for some intense jet lag once you do eventually land.
+Some even longer flights are in the planning stages to launch in the coming months and years.
+Whenever you fly these world-rounders, just be ready for some intense jet lag once you land.

 Easy-to-Earn Unlimited Rewards